Robinpig/Note/docs/CS/Java/Zookeeper/Zookeeper.md

   In this phase a leader establishes the correct state of the system and gets ready to start making proposals.
 - *Active messaging*
   In this phase a leader accepts messages to propose and coordinates message delivery.

+All proposals have a unique zxid, so unlike other protocols, we never have to worry about two different values being proposed for the same zxid;
+followers (a leader is also a follower) see and record proposals in order; proposals are committed in order; there is only one active leader at a time since followers only follow a single leader at a time;
+a new leader has seen all committed proposals from the previous epoch since it has seen the highest zxid from a quorum of servers;
+any uncommitted proposals from a previous epoch seen by a new leader will be committed by that leader before it becomes active.

+Isn't this just Multi-Paxos?
+No, Multi-Paxos requires some way of assuring that there is only a single coordinator.
+We do not count on such assurances.
+Instead we use the leader activation to recover from leadership change or old leaders believing they are still active.

+Isn't this just Paxos?
+Your active messaging phase looks just like phase 2 of Paxos?
+Actually, to us active messaging looks just like 2 phase commit without the need to handle aborts.
+Active messaging is different from both in the sense that it has cross proposal ordering requirements.
+If we do not maintain strict FIFO ordering of all packets, it all falls apart.
+Also, our leader activation phase is different from both of them.
+In particular, our use of epochs allows us to skip blocks of uncommitted proposals and to not worry about duplicate proposals for a given zxid.

 #### Leader Activation